huytuph/resume/README.md

 # Resume
 Hello World!!
-My Name is Huy Tu Pham.
+My Name is Huy Tu.
 I come from an Automotive background.

 I would like to get into the Tech Industry.